 Dr. Michele Kemp was born and raised in St. Louis.
 After graduating from Villa Duchesne, she attended Washington University in St. Louis, where she earned a Bachelor of Arts degree in Biology.
 She was awarded a scholarship (the Mr. and Mrs. Spencer T. Olin Fellowship for Women) for the study of medicine at Washington University School of Medicine.
 After finishing medical school, Dr. Kemp completed an Internship and Residency in Pediatrics at St. Louis Children’s Hospital.
 She continued her training in Allergy, Asthma, and Immunology at Children’s Hospital/Barnes Hospital and Washington University.
-In 1987, Dr. Kemp started Allergy and Asthma Care of St. Louis in the current Chesterfield location.
-She was joined by Dr. Goodman in 1993, and Dr. Park in 2008.
+In 1987, Dr. Kemp founded Allergy and Asthma Care of St. Louis in the current Chesterfield location.
+She is board certified by American Board of Pediatrics (1985) and by the American Board Allergy and Immunology (1987).
 In addition to her clinical practice, Dr. Kemp currently teaches at St. Louis Children’s Hospital in the Allergy/Pulmonary Clinic.
 She is an Associate Professor of Clinical Pediatrics at Washington University School of Medicine.

 Dr. Gary Goodman graduated from the University of Michigan Medical School in 1981.
 He completed an internship and residency in Pediatrics at the University of Wisconsin Hospital in 1984 and became certified by the American Board of Pediatrics in 1986.
 After practicing general pediatrics from 1984-1991, where he was a clinical faculty member at the University of Michigan Medical School, he continued his training in Allergy and Immunology at the St. Louis University School of Medicine.
 He completed his fellowship and became board certified by the American Board of Allergy and Immunology in 1993.
 He is Clinical Assistant Professor of Pediatrics at the Washington University School of Medicine, where he is actively involved in the training of Allergy and Immunology Fellows.
 He volunteers his time maintaining an allergy practice at “CHIPS” (Community Health in Partnership Services), where he serves uninsured patients.
 He serves as an outside medical consultant for the Arizona Board of Medicine.
 He is married and the father of two boys that he adores.
 In his spare time, he enjoys spending time with his family, reading, lifelong learning, hiking, golf, and caring for his bees.